databasekevin/imbd_repo/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README would normally document whatever STeps are necessary to get your application up and running.

 ### What is this repository for? ###